anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 Year B

-* **1 Corinthians 9.16-23** begins a three-part series in 1 and 2 Corinthians, and is about doing everything for the sake of the gospel.
+* **1 Corinthians 9.16-23** begins a two-part series in 1 Corinthians (which would have begun on Epiphany 2 in the RCL), and is about doing everything for the sake of the gospel.
 * **Mark 1.29-39** continues the series in Mark (without a gap), and is about Jesus healing many and proclaiming the message. **Isaiah 40.21-31** says of God, 'He gives power to the faint, and strengthens the powerless.' **Psalm 147.1-12, 21c** (EV: 1-11, 20c) [or 147.1-12 (EV: 1-11)] says of God, 'He heals the brokenhearted and binds up all their wounds.'

 Year C